Tornadoes of 2007: July 20–22 (Poland)

+Two days later small tornado outbreak occurred in east Poland and west Ukraine.
+A long track F2 tornado touch down near Krzczeń in Lublin Voivodeship, and destroys one house.
+The tornado moved east as far as Tomashovka in Belarus on a track over 100 km long.
+It caused damage to recreation centers in Okuninka on the Jezioro Białe lake.
+4 people were injured.
+Another F2 Tornado occurred in Gotówka Niemiecka.

 July 30 (Philippines)

 Around 4 pm local time on July 30, a strong tornado struck three barangays, injuring two people, destroyed two homes and damaged 12 others.
 The mayor of the affected region provided financial assistance to the displaced families following the tornado.

 August

 87 tornadoes were reported in the US in August, of which 73 were confirmed.

 August 8 (New York)

 An EF2 tornado struck New York City at 6:30 am EDT (10:30 UTC) on August 8.
 The hardest-hit area was the Bay Ridge area of Brooklyn, where many trees—as much as 40% of the trees in Sunset Park were knocked down and several homes and buildings lost part of their roofs.
 A second tornado was also confirmed just east of the track of the first tornado and rated as a strong EF1 where additional roofs of homes were damaged.
 The Flatbush neighborhood, as well as areas on Staten Island, were also affected.

 Accompanying the tornadoes was a storm which dumped several inches of rain on the city in a few hours, resulting in flooding which effectively shut down the mass transit system.
 Several people were injured by the tornado, and one person died from the associated flooding.
 The tornado was the first to hit Brooklyn since 1950 when modern record-keeping began.